About the Recording

 Agenda

-What will be covered:
+What was covered:

 - Understand how prolonged conflict affects mental capacity, focus, and resilience